w3c/wcag3/guidelines/groups/help-and-feedback/help-available/disabled-interactive-elements.md

 <b>Procedure</b>

-1. Identify visible disabled controls.
+For each visible disabled control:
-2. For all visible disabled controls, check that instructions are available that explain how to enable them.
+1. Check that instructions are available that explain how to enable them.

 <b>Expected results</b>

-* #2 is true.
+* #1 is true.

 :::